cassidoo/HTML-CSS-Tutorial/README.md

 I made the diagram above to show you what the heck you'll be working with.

 First, let's look at the CSS property `margin`.
 Like you can see above, `margin` is the space *outside* the content's border.
 Think of it as the 1 inch margins when you write a paper, or the margins of the pages of a book.

 The HTML `<body>` tag actually has a natural margin, which is why our header and footer have the space on their sides.
-So, let's add `margin: 0px;` to our `<body>` (that's all we'll change right now though):
+S o, let's add `margin: 0px;` to our `<body>` (that's all we'll change right now though):

 	body
 	{